rule

 Text 18

+He, the Blessing of the Complete Universe, who is Infallible in All His Parts, was thereafter by the son of S'ûrasena [Vasudeva] in full transferred from mind to mind to his devî [Devakî], so that she, preserving the Supreme Soul and Cause of all Causes, bloomed of happiness like the eastern sky.

 Thereafter was He, the Blessing of All the Universe Infallible in All His Parts, from mind to mind by the son of S'ûrasena [Vasudeva] fully transferred so that the Supreme Soul and Cause of all Causes was carried by his devî [Devakî] who bloomed of happiness like the eastern sky ['with the transference of the light of a setting sun to a rising moon'].

-Thereafter was He, the Blessing of All the Universe Infallible in All His Parts, from mind to mind by the Son of S'ûrasena [Vasudeva] fully transferred so that the Supreme Soul and Cause of all Causes was carried by his devî [Devakî] who bloomed of happiness like the eastern sky ['with the transference of the light of a setting sun to a rising moon'].
 (Vedabase)

 Text 19

-That Devakî with in her womb having the Sustainer of All the Universes could, as the flames of a fire confined. in the Bhoja-house not distribute her light just like it is with the knowledge of a person unable to express himself [*4].
+Devakî with in her womb the Sustainer of All the Universes, could not freely radiate her light, being confined in the Bhoja house like the flames of a covered fire or like the knowledge of a man unable to express himself [****].

 Text 20